2020 American League Wild Card Series

-The 2020 American League Wild Card Series were four best-of-three series in Major League Baseball (MLB) to determine participating teams in the 2020 American League Division Series.
-Due to the COVID-19 pandemic, MLB expanded the postseason instead of holding the regular Wild Card Game for each league.
-All games for each series were played at the higher seeded team's home ballpark.
+The 2020 American League Wild Card Series were four best-of-three series in Major League Baseball’s (MLB) 2020 postseason to determine participating teams in the 2020 American League Division Series.
+Due to the COVID-19 pandemic, MLB expanded the postseason from 10 to 16 teams (8 for each league) with all teams starting in the wild card round instead of holding the regular Wild Card Game for each league.
+All games for each series were played at the higher seeded team's home ballpark and were a best-of-three series.